AEM 3220

 As digital innovations revolutionize industries, many companies struggle to figure out the changing terms of competition.
 We will examine earlier digital transformations of industries such as books, music, software, telecommunications, and newspapers to assess the potential impact of Internet of Things, 5G networks, and the fourth industrial revolution.
 Students will critically evaluate the nature of data and information as economic goods; the role of communication networks in the economy; the industrial impact of digitization, including data, analytics, and AI; the platformization of markets; and new business models and business opportunities.

-Enrollment Priority REF-FA25 Enrollment preference given to: Dyson students.
+Enrollment Information REF-F25 Enrollment preference given to: Dyson students.

 - Students use analytical frameworks to craft digital business models and facilitate organizational design.